GeoffBarrett/BatchTINT/README.md

 # Contact

 The author of this GUI is named Geoffrey Barrett, if you have any suggestions, questions, comments, etc. you can contact him at Geoffrey.M.Barrett@gmail.com.
+You have full permission to look through the code and make appropriate changes to your lab, if your "default" parameters are different and you'd like them to default to a different set, then by all means change them.
+I uploaded this under the assumption that there are those out there who could benefit from having a GUI for batch processing.

+Best,
+Geoffrey M. Barrett